fionatolliday/mars-rover/README.md

 ## About the code
 In construction of this code, i took a test first approach.
-After mapping out the problem on paper, i first put a set of tests in place that would assist me in building methods that only do one thing each.
+After mapping out the problem on paper, i first put a set of tests in place.
+This provided me with clarity and a simple structure that would then assist me in building clean methods with a single purpose.

 This was the first time i have ever refactored my code to reduce/attempt to eliminate as much duplication as possible.
 This in turn helped me to remove any expired code that was no longer